mdn/temp-processes/issues.md

 ### Reporting an issue

-- Depending on the problem you've discovered, report it by filing a [documentation issue](https://github.com/mdn/content/issues), a [localization issue](https://github.com/mdn/translated-content/issues), or a [platform issue](https://github.com/mdn/yari/issues).
+- Depending on the problem you've discovered, report it by filing a [documentation issue](https://github.com/mdn/content/issues), a [translation issue](https://github.com/mdn/translated-content/issues), or a [website look and feel issue](https://github.com/mdn/yari/issues).

 - To open an issue, use the appropriate template available in the repository.
 For example, to report a content bug, use the the [Content issue](<https://github.com/mdn/content/issues/new?assignees=&labels=needs+triage&template=content-bug.yml>) template in the `mdn/content` repository.